MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 ---
-title: Setting Up Network Debugging of a Virtual Machine - KDNET
+title: Setting Up Network Debugging of a Virtual Machine KDNET
-description: If your target computer is a virtual machine host, you can set up network debugging and still have network access for the virtual machines. ms.assetid: E4C4D2A1-2FB0-4028-8A52-30B8F4F738D0 ms.author: domars ms.date: 05/29/2018
+description: This topic describes how to configure a kernel debugging connection to a Hyper-V virtual machine. ms.assetid: E4C4D2A1-2FB0-4028-8A52-30B8F4F738D0 ms.author: domars ms.date: 05/29/2018